langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   the user is put into the variable named `$PASSWD`.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

-- With echoing disabled, when the user presses the Enter key no newline is echoed and any subsequent output would appear on the same line as the prompt.
-Printing the newline gets us to the next line, as you would expect.
+- With echoing disabled, when the user presses the Enter key no new line is echoed and any subsequent output would appear on the same line as the prompt.
+Printing the new line gets us to the next line, as you would expect.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

 - If you read a password into an environment variable it is in memory in plain text, and thus may be accessed via a